Arpita-deb/NREGA-Data-Analysis/README.md

 * Microsoft Excel: For Data Cleaning and Transforming
 * Microsoft SQL Server: For Data Analysis
-* Power BI: For Data Visualization and Dashboard
+* Power BI: For Data Visualization
 * Canva: For creating Project Report
-* GitHub: Documenting the result
+* GitHub: For Documentation

 ## Methodologies Used: